melezhik/alpine-installer-testsuite/README.md

 This is a simple test suite that tests different installation combinations of alpine.

+Test steps:

+* Boot to qemu x86_64 from iso file
+* Login
+* Runs apk update and check default repo list
+* Install openssh packge and check it is indeed installed

 # Dependencies

 Raku, python, pexpect, qemu-system-x86_64

 # Install